joaoctaviosantiago/python_notes/chapters/Chapter 3.md

 print(counter)
 ```

-In this example, we're passing the string "Jessica" as argument.
+In this example, we're passing the string "Jessica" as an argument.
 Python, then, will count how many times the string "Jessica" appears in the list and will assign this value to the variable ```counter```.
 Resulting in:

 ![[57-5 - count_method.png]]